Should having a mismatched air conditioning system bother you as much as leaving the house wearing two different shoes?

 This is anyway in your best interest, since R-22 (a.k.a.
-HCFC-22) will be completely phased out by 2020.
+HCFC-22) was completely phased out by 2020.
 And, at least you can feel good about helping to save the planet.

 4. You’ll End Up Paying More for Installation in the Long Run.

 Chances are that both your air handler and condenser were installed at the same time.
 This means that they’ve been subjected to the same amount of wear and tear.
 So, even if only one part has failed at this point, you can logically assume that the other part will also fail at some point.
 Probably sooner rather than later.

 When this happens, you’ll have to pay to have the installation crew come out again.
 In the end, you’ll be paying more than if you’d had both units installed at once.

 5. You’ll Miss Out On New Advances in Comfort Technology.

 Also, in recent years air conditioners – and particularly indoor units – have advanced.
 Manufacturers have significantly improved things like noise level, filtering, air handling and overall operating efficiency.